 Once this is selected, you will be able to select a repository query at the Collection level for any collections utilizing this repository.

-On the Repository Query screen, you'll be able to search for your desired repository query.
-Select the query you'd like to use, and click 'Save,' and then 'Done.'
+On the Repository Query screen, you can search for your desired repository query.
+Select the query you'd like to use, and click Save and then Done.

 You will then see the selected repository query on the Collection Configuration screen:

 Note: Remember, applying a repository query to a collection will only further refine the artifacts included in that collection.
 If you select a query that encompasses artifacts in projects not in your collection, these artifacts will not be added to the collection unless you also add those projects to your collection as you normally would.

 Affinity Modeling enables you to model multiple work item types of similar type in a single collection.
 This means modeling multiple projects and artifact types simultaneously, with fewer collections and field mappings to configure.

 Please be aware of the following limitations before enabling affinity modeling: